foundry-vtt-community/wiki.js/setup/linux-installation.md

 pm2 list
 ```

-You should see only one instance of Foundry listed there (unless you've specifically set up more than one instance in the past).
+You should see only one instance of Foundry listed there.
 If you see more than one when there shouldn't be, run `pm2 stop all && pm2 delete all` then return to steps [C10](#C10) through [C12](#C12).
 Once done, check `pm2 list` once again.

 >If you are installing on a Raspberry Pi, an ARM device or VM, or potentially some other UNIX OS and are seeing a GLIBC or DLOPEN error, see [section H](#H) in this guide. {.is-warning}